 Performance

-As a people manager, how do I address performance challenges for those who are needing a great deal of attention?
+As a people manager, how do I address performance challenges for those who need a great deal of attention?

 Should the check-in form be used as a performance improvement plan or a professional development plan?

 While the check-in addresses performance and opportunities for professional development, it should not serve as the official Performance Improvement Plan (PIP).
-Use this guide for determining whether a performance improvement plan is required, and contact your HR Partner to consider the next steps.
+Consult with your HR Partner to discuss the steps for putting an employee on a performance improvement plan.

 Do check-ins work for underperforming employees?

 We've found that ongoing check-in conversations help our managers quickly address any performance issues with constructive feedback.
-But if an issue persists, we have a structured, documented process and helpful guide to ensure that we're doing our due diligence in relation to the employee and the company.
-When a manager tells us that a direct report is underperforming, we first ask whether the manager has been setting clear expectations and giving specific, direct feedback via the Check-in process.
+When a manager tells us that a direct report is underperforming, we first ask whether the manager has been setting clear expectations and giving specific, direct feedback via the Check-in process and/or 1-on-1 meetings with the employee.
 If not, we recommend that they start there and document those conversations.
-If the employee still isn't performing after a reasonable amount of time, then we begin the structured performance improvement process.
+If the employee still isn't performing after a reasonable amount of time, then we begin the structured performance improvement process by contacting your HR Partner.

 What do I do about employees who don't think they have a performance problem?

-First, review the Managing Performance Challenges guide and consider if a Performance Improvement Plan (PIP) is appropriate.
-It is encouraged to meet with your HR Partner to discuss the challenges and how they might be more effectively addressed.
-Using the Achievement Criteria is an incrediby helpful guide to demonstrate performance levels and their responding indicators for Collaboration, Goal Accomplishment, Inclusion & Belonging, Innovation, and overall Job Mastery.
+You are encouraged to meet with your HR Partner to discuss the challenges and how they might be addressed.
+Using the Achievement Criteria is an incredibly helpful guide to demonstrate performance levels and their corresponding indicators for Collaboration, Goal Accomplishment, Inclusion & Belonging, Innovation, and overall Job Mastery.
 These are the keys to aligning the conversation with the specific behaviors, standards, and expectations of non-represented employees and managers/supervisors.